sgheidi/TetrisFriends/README.md

 ## Other notes

-- Code is well commented, easy to read and modifyaaaahh
+- Code is well commented, easy to read and modify

 - Code broken up into classes and objects for good structure